Citrullination

-The immune system can attack citrullinated proteins, leading to autoimmune diseases such as rheumatoid arthritis (RA) and multiple sclerosis (MS).
+The immune system can attack citrullinated proteins, leading to autoimmune diseases such as rheumatoid arthritis and multiple sclerosis.
 Fibrin and fibrinogen may be favored sites for arginine deimination within rheumatoid joints.
-Test for presence of anti-citrullinated protein (ACP) antibodies are highly specific (88–96%) for rheumatoid arthritis, about as sensitive as rheumatoid factor (70–78%) for diagnosis of RA, and are detectable from even before the onset of clinical disease.
+Test for presence of anti-citrullinated protein antibodies are highly specific (88–96%) for rheumatoid arthritis, about as sensitive as rheumatoid factor (70–78%) for diagnosis of RA, and are detectable from even before the onset of clinical disease.

-Citrullinated vimentin may be an autoantigen in RA and other autoimmune diseases, and is used to study RA.
-Moreover, antibodies against mutated citrullinated vimentin (MCV) may be useful for monitoring effects of RA therapy.
-An ELISA system utilises genetically modified citrullinated vimentin (MCV), a naturally occurring isoform of vimentin to improve the performance of the test.
+Citrullinated vimentin may be an autoantigen in rheumatoid arthritis and other autoimmune diseases, and is used to study rheumatoid arthritis.
+Moreover, antibodies against mutated citrullinated vimentin may be useful for monitoring effects of rheumatoid arthritis therapy.
+An ELISA system utilises genetically modified citrullinated vimentin, a naturally occurring isoform of vimentin to improve the performance of the test.